hphelion/documentation/moonshot/prepare.supportmatrix.md

 ## Server Infrastructure

-For the performance and stability of the HP Cloud OS environment, it is very important to meet the minimum recommendations for memory, processors, and disk space for each of the components in the table below.
+For the performance and stability of the HP Cloud OS for Moonshot environment, it is very important to meet the minimum recommendations for memory, processors, and disk space for each of the components in the table below.
 Before installation, please reference the appropriate platform support matrix for each component product.

 ### Prerequisites